funktechno/kanboard-plugin-wiki/README.md

 ### Wiki plugin

 Wiki is based off of taiga.io's project [wiki module](https://taiga.pm/the-wiki-module/).
 The budget plugin was modified to create this plugin.
 The main reason for this plugin is behind the need to keep project documentation together with a project and give access to the same user listing.
+This is also the solution to [issue 358](https://github.com/kanboard/kanboard/issues/358).
 There are many chat integrations that kanboard has and many wikis out there.
 However, none of the open-sourced wikis or any I'm aware of have great integrations that shared users with other solutions.

 This section is available from project settings page: **Project > Wiki**.
 There is also a shortcut from the drop-down menu on the board.